filopedraz/carlitos/README.md

 ## FAQs

-- **What Carlitos can do?**

-Idk... many things.
+- **What Carlitos can do?** Idk... many things.
 All the possible actions related to Calendar, Gmail, Slack, Notion, Linear and GitHub.

-- **What Carlitos will be able to do?**

-Imagination is the limit.
+- **What Carlitos will be able to do?** Imagination is the limit.

-- **How to create the correct MCP configuration file?**

-Better if you ask Filippo...
+- **How to create the correct MCP configuration file?** Better if you ask Filippo...
 In order to quickly integrate with all the providers, the easiest and quickest solution it's to use Composio.
 Composio exposes a MCP server for each of the providers.

-- **Which integrations does Carlitos support right now?**
+- **Which integrations does Carlitos support right now?** Google Calendar, Gmail, Slack, Notion, Linear, and GitHub

-- Calendar
-- Gmail
-- Slack
-- Notion
-- Linear
-- GitHub

-- **Why not the other integrations?**

-I don't care...
+- **Why not the other integrations?** I don't care...
 Carlitos has been built with the only purpose of serving Filippo.
 If you want to add a new integration, you can do it by yourself.